absurdhero/personal-gpt-chatbot/README.md

 It requires 32GB of RAM and a minimum of 16GB of VRAM on the GPU (but only tested with 24GB).

-Smaller causal language models may also work but have not been tested.
+Smaller causal language models also work but don't work as well.

-With a smaller model and some small code changes, this chatbot could run on lower powered machines with less memory and no GPU.
+For machines without an NVIDIA GPU or that don't have enough memory, run the program with, `--model='EleutherAI/gpt-neo-1.3B'`.

 ### Installation